bvn-architecture/styleguide/_includes/alphabet/alphabet-markdown/p/p-1-key.markdown

 <span class="transform-to-uppercase">Cleaning and maintenance equipment **1:50**</span>

-_For documenting spaces and systems designated for housing the cleaning and maintenance systems, eg bespoke retractable cleaning crane and similar._
+_For documenting spaces and systems designated for housing the cleaning and maintenance systems, e.g.bespoke retractable cleaning crane and similar._